jonnor/datascience-master/trackml/README.md

 * Plot feature values for match/no-match
 * Attempt feature compression
 * Attempt to learn a custom distance metric
-* Use distance metric with clustering DBSCAN
+* Use distance metric with clustering H/DBSCAN
 * Setup pipeline with cross-validation, gridsearch

 ## Notes